GiladLeef/kangaroo/README.md

 ### How It Works

 The algorithm employs two herds of kangaroos, a tame herd, and a wild herd.
 When a kangaroo from each herd collides, the key can be solved.
 The distinguished points method with a hashtable is used to detect collisions efficiently.
 The algorithm iteratively updates the positions of the kangaroos until a collision is detected, leading to the solution of the ECDLP.

-### Articles

-Several articles provide in-depth discussions and analyses of the Kangaroo algorithm and its applications in solving the discrete logarithm problem within a short interval.
-These articles offer valuable insights into the theoretical foundations and practical implementations of the algorithm.

-By leveraging Pollard's Kangaroo algorithm for SECPK1, users can efficiently tackle challenging ECDLP instances, making it a valuable tool for cryptographic research and real-world applications.